nla-group/fABBA/README.md

 ## :love_letter: Others

-We also provide C++ implementation for fABBA in the folder ["cpp"](https://github.com/nla-group/fABBA/tree/master/cpp), it would be nice to give a shot!
+We also provide C++ implementation for fABBA in the repository ["cpp"](https://github.com/nla-group/cabba), it would be nice to give a shot!
+Also for the original draft, the folder[cpp](https://github.com/nla-group/fABBA/tree/master/cpp) maybe a good reference.

 Run example:

 ```